Last Updated on August 15, 2023 by Michelle Ball

-Rather than ramp up PE minutes to fight student obesity and get fit students, America chose other routes, such as attacking sugary drinks and blaming fast food, while at the same time physical education classes and student’s activity levels dwindled over time.
+Rather than ramp up PE minutes to fight student obesity and get fit students, America chose other routes, such as attacking sugary drinks and blaming fast food.
+At the same time, physical education classes and student activity levels dwindled over time.
 COVID didn’t help.

 Physical Education Minutes Are Mandated By Law

 With the crisis of deteriorating schools, dwindling test scores and America falling behind the world in education, physical education (PE) classes became something easy to cut out of school curriculums.
 However, PE is written into California state law as a mandatory part of student educations

 PE Minutes Determined by Grade Level

 In first through sixth grades, California Education Code section 51210 (a)(7) requires 200 minutes every 10 school days: twenty minutes a day.
 A parent even filed suit on the school physical education issue when his school district cut PE minutes to 120 minutes every 10 days in Doe v.
 Albany Unified School District.
 The parent won, and the California court of appeal validated section 51210 and its PE mandate.

 For students in seventh through twelfth grades, the amount is even higher, with a 400 minute every 10 day requirement outlined in California Education Code section 51222.

 If a student physical fitness test is passed in grade 9, a student may be exempted for up to 2 years of PE in tenth through twelfth grades (Ed Code section 51241).
 However, alternative physical education elective classes must be made available if the student is not going to participate in traditional PE.